Seven Tips to Stretch Your Grocery Budget

 Eating local organic fruits and vegetables (yes, you read right – organic).
 This may sound counterproductive, especially when it comes to your food budget, but there are a few advantages to buying local or organic.

-The financial savings of buying local organic produce may be harder to identify from the outset, but I look at it as more of a wise investment than a quick-fix budgeting remedy.
+Although the financial savings of buying local organic produce may be harder to identify at first, I consider it a wise investment rather than a quick-fix budgeting remedy.

-The trick with local organic produce is this … when you pay a few extra dollars per kilo for local organic produce, you make it work, you eat all of it, you waste none, and value the produce more than something that has been in cold storage for a couple of years.
-Plus, if the produce is in season and fresh, chances are it’s going to be tastier and there’s less chance you’re going to waste that tasty fresh produce.
+The trick with local organic produce is that when you pay a few extra dollars per kilo, you make it work, eat all of it, waste none, and value the produce more than something that has been in cold storage for a couple of years.
+Plus, if the produce is in season and fresh, it’s likely to be tastier, and there’s less chance you’ll waste that tasty fresh produce.

 Many cities now have excellent local distributors of organic produce.
 Having your fruit and vegetables delivered to your doorstep weekly or fortnightly saves you money and ensures that you don’t have to pay the price that you normally would at the store.
 Contact local organic distributors and compare prices and quality with what you would normally buy in the shops*.

-If you are located in a rural area, you will need to seek out your nearest local organic markets and coordinate your purchases around seasonal produce and what is available from the farmers.
-It might take a little juggling with your schedule and a bit of extra planning, but once you are in the rhythm of buying local organic produce you’ll wonder why you hadn’t done it earlier.
+If you live in a rural area, you will need to seek out your nearest local organic market and coordinate your purchases around seasonal produce and what farmers have available.
+It might take some juggling with your schedule and a bit of extra planning, but once you are in the rhythm of buying local organic produce, you’ll wonder why you hadn’t done it earlier.

 Go To The Market

-Farmer’s markets are an excellent place to pick up a good bargain when it comes to fresh foods.
-Most larger towns and cities will have local farmers’ markets, some will have organic markets as well.
+Farmer’s markets are excellent places to buy fresh foods at a good bargain.
+Most larger towns and cities have local farmers’ markets, and some have organic markets as well.

-Just before the end of the weekend, stall owners are often rushing to sell the last of their fresh produce for the week and may discount large quantities of food just to avoid having it go to waste.
+Just before the end of the weekend, stall owners often rush to sell the last of their fresh produce for the week and discount large quantities of food to avoid wasting it.

 Use your Freezer

-Utilise your freezer for freezing fresh fruit bargains, whole meals leftovers, your food scraps (to make vegetable stock), or whatever you can imagine.
+You can use your freezer to freeze fresh fruit bargains, leftovers from whole meals, food scraps (to make vegetable stock), or anything else you can imagine.

 Learn To Cook

-The financial impact of being capable of throwing together a homecooked meal with whatever vegetables you picked up at the markets and some herbs from your garden far outweighs the nutritional value of any fast foods.
+The financial impact of being able to prepare a home-cooked meal using whatever vegetables you pick up at the market and some herbs from your garden far outweighs the nutritional value of fast food.

 Cooking at home and using a little creativity is by far one of the most economical, budget-friendly ways to eat healthy.